Video Link: https://vimeo.com/282203004

-Baillargeon admitted that the retrospective study isn't likely to be "the final word on the subject" and said that a large-scale, randomized trial is needed to provide more definitive evidence.
+Baillargeon admitted that the retrospective study isn't likely to be "the final word on the subject" and said a large-scale, randomized trial is needed to provide more definitive evidence.

 But thanks to several advertising campaigns touting pills, patches, and formulations for men with "Low-T," Testosterone is now a $1.6 billion market.

-The ads claim the products boost libido, energy and muscle tone, which they state decrease because Testosterone levels decline roughly 1 percent a year after age 35.
+The ads claim the products boost libido, energy, and muscle tone, which they state decrease because Testosterone levels decline roughly 1 per cent a year after age 35.